background

 The cyclically is an influential factor that directly impacts the property valuation of real estate assets in the broader market.

-Based on the perceived risk, the investment strategies among buyers often pivot in response, wherein adjust in accordance with emerging market trends.
+Based on the perceived risk, the investment strategies among buyers often pivot in response, wherein adjustments are applied per emerging market trends.

 The investor sentiment at present is a continuously fluctuating external factor that affects market demand, with the potential to cause cap rates to rise or decline.